 Artificial intelligence in its many forms is becoming more and more prevalent in our daily lives, accompanying us in practically all our actions.
-We constantly have smart gadgets that track our activity and provide advice for a better life, from using GPS to locate our way to measuring our heart rate when participating in sports.
+We constantly have a smart gadget that tracks our activity and provides advice for a better life, from using GPS to locate our way to measuring our heart rate when participating in sports.